Spectroscopic confirmation of a large and luminous galaxy with weak emission lines at $\mathbf{z = 13.53}$: Data Analysis

 \subsection{Spectroscopic redshift}

 In Fig.~\ref{fig:spec} we show the NIRSpec PRISM spectrum (2D and extracted 1D) of PAN-z14-1 which displays a definitive Lyman-$\alpha$ break at $\simeq 1.75\, \mu \rm m$, a blue UV-continuum, but also a notable lack of strong emission lines.
 Therefore, to obtain a spectroscopic redshift we fit a model to the Lyman-$\alpha$ break following \citet{cullen24}.
 This model includes three free parameters: the source redshift, the UV-continuum slope ($\beta$, where $f_{\lambda}\propto \lambda^{\beta}$) and the fraction of neutral hydrogen in the intergalactic medium ($X_{\rm HI}$), which damps the break according to the prescription from \citet{miralda98}.
+We assume the following flat priors for each parameter: $-10\leq \beta \leq10$, $5\leq z \leq 20$ and $0\leq \mathrm{X_{HI} \leq1}$.
+The fitting is further described and resultant posterior distributions are shown in Appendix~\ref{sec:apdx_z_fit}.

 This yields a spectroscopic redshift $z_{\rm spec}=13.53^{+0.05}_{-0.06}$ with the best-fitting model shown by the red line in Fig.~\ref{fig:spec}.
+The successful confirmation of the high-redshift nature of PAN-z14-1, which was first selected from a sample of $z\geq12$ galaxy candidates in D. J. McLeod et al. (in prep.), demonstrates the strength of requiring an $8\sigma$ detection without the need to use a redshift prior (first used in \citealp{mcleod2024}).
+Note that this is different to the selection implemented in \citet{donnan2024} which use a UV luminosity function prior to accurately remove low-redshift contaminants when only requiring a $5\sigma$ detection.

-This measurement unambiguously excludes the possibility that PAN-z14-1 is a low-$z$ interloper and validates the approach taken in McLeod et al. (in prep.) of requiring 8$\sigma$ detections for the robust selection of galaxy candidates at $z\geq12$.
-Although PAN-z14-1 is confirmed to be a high-redshift galaxy, the spectroscopic redshift is somewhat lower than our original photometric redshift of $z_{\rm phot} = 14.43^{+0.39}_{-0.29}$ (McLeod et al., in prep).
+Although PAN-z14-1 is confirmed to be a high-redshift galaxy, the spectroscopic redshift is somewhat lower than our original photometric redshift of $z_{\rm phot} = 14.43^{+0.39}_{-0.29}$ (D. J. McLeod et al., in prep).
 We discuss potential explanations for this in Section~\ref{sec:redshift_comparison}.